 Here is a link: Insurance coverage

-Grants/ Scholarships: There are numerous programs that will assist with fertility treatment cost.
+Grants/ Scholarships: There are numerous programs that will assist with fertility treatment costs.
 Most of them require you to write about your story.
-I know couples who have gone this route for treatment as well as used to grants to fund adoption cost.
+I know couples who have gone this route for treatment as well as used grants to fund adoption costs.
 So, it is definitely worth giving a try.

 Here is a link: Grants

-I hope these resources will help your family and friends when it comes to the financial aspects of fertility treatments.
+I hope these resources will help your family and friends with the financial aspects of fertility treatments.